kritgrover/htv-sustainu/README.md

 ### Using Points:
 <strong>Redeem</strong> : Points can be redeemed from the app directly as cashback. <br>
 <strong>Donate</strong> : Points can be used to donate for environmental causes to NGOs such as Greenpeace and World Wildlife Fund.

+### Gamification:
+This app incorporates various concepts and strategies and gamification is one of the major ones.
+It includes a leaderboard page that shows the list of students who gained the most points throughout the semester.
+Moreover, it also displays positive reinforcement messages that show up on the Home page, that keep the user motivated.
+Competing with other players and getting a reward at the end of the semester is something everyone would look forward to, and try to achieve, which makes it all the more important during the development process.